Tymlez/guardian-terraform/README.md

 ## Destroy steps

-- On GCP it should be as simple as  `cd infra && terraform destroy -var-file=../vars.auto.tfvars`
+- On GCP it should be as simple as  `cd infra && terraform destroy -var-file=../vars.auto.tfvars` (errors might occur around the API services but these can be ignored)
 - On AWS you have to manually delete the Load Balancer that EKS created (it does this outside of Terraform via the Helm charts meaning Terraform cannot track it in the state file which is wildly unhelpful)
 - Then you can destroy with `cd infra && terraform destroy -var-file=../vars.auto.tfvars`